w3bdesign/react-ecommerce/README.md

 - Implement tests (see https://docs.cypress.io/guides/references/best-practices.html and https://www.robinwieruch.de/minimal-react-webpack-babel-setup)
 - GraphQL with Apollo
-- Use Lighthouse to find out how we can improve the application
+- Use Lighthouse to find out how we can improve the application.